 Maybe you are a computer science student or maybe you’re not.
 But if you still want to learn to code then in this article I’m going to share some of the best websites to learn and practice coding for free.

-The web is full of resources that can help you to learn coding, different programming languages(like- C, C++, C#, Python, JAVA etc.) or even there are lots of courses for web development, app development and many more things.
+The web is full of resources that can help you to learn coding, and different programming languages(like- C, C++, C#, Python, JAVA etc.) or even there are lots of courses for web development, app development and many more things.
 What you need to choose the best resources among them.

 Websites for learning programming languages: